civl-verifier/civl-verifier.github.io/tutorial.md

 { x := x + n; }
 ```

-In the program above, procedure `inc` is annotated with `{:left}`.
+In the program above, the mover procedure `inc` is annotated with `:left`.
 This annotation is applicable to `inc` only at its disappearing layer 1.
 This annotation indicates that, at layer 1, any execution of the implementation of `inc` can be considered an indivisible computation that behaves like a left mover and is summarized by the layer-1 preconditions and postconditions of `inc`.

-If a mover procedure is a left mover then both synchronous and asynchronous calls to it can be summarized at its disappearing layer.
-For example, the body of `inc` contains both a synchronous and asynchronous call to itself.
-Both calls are treated identically because of the `{:left}` annotation on `inc`.
-The `{:sync}` annotation on the asynchronous call to `inc` indicates to CIVL that the call should be synchronized and summarized.
+In general, a mover procedure that diappears at layer `n` can only be called by yielding procedures that also disappear at layer `n`.

+Notice that we effectively "saved a layer", because `...` can call `inc` direcly at layer 1.
+Without mover procedures, an additional layer would be necessary to first summarize `inc` to an atomic action.

 ## Abstraction aids commutativity